San Antonio Area Freeway System

 as traffic increased substantially in the 1990s, the signs were moved to their

-But, believe it or not, this setup is actually designed to prevent even
+a motorist.
+But, believe it or not, this configuration

 In a typical cloverleaf, the yield signs are